 Note: Data source: WANIDD.
 A child is defined as less than 18 years of age.

 Gastroenteritis

-The rate of gastroenteritis presentations to sentinel GPs in the past week was lower than the previous 5-year average (Figure 12).
+The rate of gastroenteritis presentations to sentinel GPs decreaesd in the past week and remained lower than the previous 5-year average (Figure 12).